 You can get your transcripts reviewed by the Counseling office in the L building.
 However, transcripts will not be evaluated until you complete at least 15 units at PCC.
 If you’ve taken courses elsewhere and are interested in the PCC SLPA Program, it is important that you maintain careful records of all your coursework and transcripts.
 Not all of your coursework may be equivalent to the Board-approved PCC SLPA Program curriculum, and may require course description, review by a faculty member, or even the filling of a petition.
-Ideally, all certificate level coursework should be taken within a 5 year period.
+Ideally, all core coursework should be taken within a 5 year period.
 The PCC SLPA Program will not accept your transcripts, so you should meet with a Counselor in the L Building.

 In order to progress in the SLPA program, you must demonstrate core competencies, as required by the Licensing Board, in oral and written English, critical thinking, understanding of diversity and interpersonal communications, and all other SLPA competencies required to be a licensed paraprofessional.
 The prerequisites for our SLPA courses ensure that you gain core competencies to progress further in the SLPA Program.

 If you attend PCC as a full-time student, you can finish the entire program within a two year period, including intersessions when they are offered.
 Although it will take longer, there are many part-time students in our program who work and have families.
 If you are coming from a different school with some coursework already completed, the program may still take around two years.
 Most of our courses are offered in the late afternoons and evenings to accommodate working students.

 Tuition for the program will cost approximately $2,898.
 This cost excludes campus fees, the cost of parking, and other required textbooks and course materials.